-If you normally tint your hair, I would suggest coloring either two weeks before or two weeks after having the perm done.
+If you normally tint your hair, I would suggest coloring either two weeks before or two weeks after you get a perm.
 Unfortunately, the perm doesn’t work on overly bleached hair, so if you’ve had lots of highlights in the last five years it’s probably not the right treatment for you.
-If you have hair that’s prone to lots of frizz, which you want to get rid of, then I would suggest a Keratin blow-dry instead of a perm.
+Still, with the right repairing treatments, everything is possible.

 What Are the Best Products for Permed Hair?

 Here’s a list of products I recommend to keep your perms in great condition: